dmort27/panphon/README.rst

-panphon
+PanPhon
 =======

-These files constitute a preliminary database of segments in the International Phonetic Alphabet (IPA) and their equivalents in terms of (articulatory) phonological features.
-They include both data files and the tool ``apply_diacritics.py``, which allows the application of rules for diacritics and modifiers to collections of IPA characters, data files, and configuration/rule files and well as the tool ``validate_ipa.py``, which checks Unicode IPA text from STDIN for well-formedness.
+This package constitutes a database of segments in the International Phonetic Alphabet (IPA) and their equivalents in terms of (articulatory) phonological features.
+They include both data files and the tool ``generate_ipa_all.py``, which allows the application of rules for diacritics and modifiers to collections of IPA characters, data files, and configuration/rule files and well as the tool ``validate_ipa.py``, which checks Unicode IPA text from STDIN for well-formedness.

 Python API for Accessing Phonological Features of IPA Segments
 --------------------------------------------------------------